galhotra-ravi/youtube-thumbnail-downloader/README.md

 ## Usage
 - **Enter the YouTube video URL:** Paste the URL of the YouTube video into the input field.
-- **Click the "Get Thumbnail" button:** The thumbnail will be displayed below the input field.
+- **Click the "Search" button:** The thumbnail will be displayed below the input field.
+- **Click the "Download" button:** The thumbnail image will be opened in a new tab.
 - **Download the Thumbnail:** Right-click on the displayed thumbnail and select "Save image as..." to download it.

 ## Technologies Used